Paradox Nothing Concept Art Radical Art

 The tautology is the conceptual equivalent of the monochrome.
 It is the proposition which is necessarily true; stating its truth thus conveys no information.
 (In Kantian terms: a tautology expresses an analytic judgment.)
 Prototypical tautologies are the truths of logic and mathematics.

 A circular statement may be tautological in that its very form guarantees its truth. ("Dit is Nederlands."
 "This sentence consists of six words.")
-Such self-referentially true statements are sometimes presented as visual artworks: painted verbal descriptions which state one or more self-evident properties of the painting itself.
+Such self-referentially true statements are sometimes presented as visual artworks: painted verbal descriptions which state a self-evident property of the painting itself.

 In conceptual art, this strategy is used so often that it is sometimes taken to be the defining characteristic of this artistic genre.
 Commenting on On Kawara's Date Paintings, Gudrun Inboden asserts: "Dass die einzelne Arbeit nichts mitteilt, was über den ablesbaren Tatbestand hinausginge, und nichts außer sich selbst verkörpert (hier ihre an einen bestimmten Tag geknüpfte Entstehung), ist das spezifische Merkmal von Konzeptkunst."
 [Cf. Staatsgalerie Stuttgart: On Kawara.]